 By default, photo streams are enabled when you setup your iPhone.
 That means every photo you click will be uploaded to your stream when you are connected to a Wi-Fi network.
 Want to disable photo stream?
 Here’s how.

-How to disable/turn off photo stream on your iPhone/iPad:
+How to turn off photo stream on iPhone

 Turning off Photo Sharing prevents you (or anyone using your iDevice) from being able to “share” your photos through iCloud/Photo Stream option (in the actions/share sheet).

 Step #2.
 Scroll down and tap on Photos & Camera.

 Same as before, turning off Photo Sharing will prevent any photo being shared through Photo stream.

 By turning off Photo Stream / My Photo Stream, you are turning off the default behavior of the iDevice camera where all photos you click are automatically sent to a photo stream.